MbuguaCaleb/Flask-FeedBack-Application/ReadMe.md

 (b)Deploying a flask app/python application to Heroku

+Once we delpoy we are going to create a production database

 You must have a heroku account so as to deploy your application into Heroku